-For more information about mi_tab_setniorows(), mi_tab_niorows(), and mi_tab_nextrow(), refer to Chapter 5, "Descriptor Function Reference."
+For more information about mi_tab_setniorows(), mi_tab_niorows(), and mi_tab_nextrow(), refer to Chapter 5, "Descriptor Function Reference," on page 5-1.

 Enabling Alternative Indexes

 A CREATE INDEX statement specifies one or more column names, or keys, from the table that the index references.
 A user-defined secondary access method can support alternative concurrent indexes that reference identical keys.